 Mike and Annalise*

-There were a couple of main reasons for this: 1.
-It seemed silly and wasteful to them to pay for two homes when they could use that money to go to counseling and dig deeper to resolve their differences; 2.
-They ultimately realized that they didn’t want to tell friends or family for fear of being judged, and they didn’t want to live a lie.
+There were a couple of main reasons for this.
+One, It seemed silly and wasteful to them to pay for two homes when they could use that money to go to counseling and dig deeper to resolve their differences.
+Two, they ultimately realized that they didn’t want to tell friends or family for fear of being judged, and they didn’t want to live a lie.

 Last I checked, they were still together.

 Should You Explore This Option?